Uizard Screenshot: Convert screenshots to editable mockups with AI

 Screenshot components can’t be all over the place or it becomes senseless

-Secondly, it is easy to confuse UI components.
+Secondly, it is easy to confuse UI elements.
 One reason is that there is a lot of so-called “inner class variance”.
 In everyday language, that means that, for example, two slider components can look very different from each other.
 Another reason is “class overlaps”, for example, an input field designed in a certain way can be very difficult to distinguish from a button or an empty input field that looks like a card.

 Some design components exhibit high variance: switches (left) and sliders (right)